JonnieSparkles/app-factory/docs/DEPLOYMENT_SCENARIOS_AND_EDGE_CASES.md

    ↓
 5. Filter to git-tracked files only
    ↓
-6. Calculate current hash for each file (git hash-object) ↓
+6. Calculate current hash for each file (isomorphic-git.hashBlob) ↓
 7. Compare with stored hashes → identify changed files ↓